MyPillow CEO Fails to Prove Election Fraud During Cyber Symposium

 The so-called “cyber symposium” put on by MyPillow CEO Mike Lindell in Sioux Falls, S.D. caught fire and crash-landed on Thursday, bringing three days of sheer boredom and weirdness to a predictably unsatisfying close.

 Lindell, who is a diehard Trump fan and prominent voter fraud conspiracy theorist, launched the pseudo-conference with the hopes of definitively proving that the Don was robbed of the presidency last November by a band of Deep State goons and Chinese hackers.
-Inviting the press, cybersecurity professionals, and Trump associates, the pillow salesman planned to prove that ongoing claims about voter fraud during the 2020 presidential election are, in fact, real.
+Inviting the press, cybersecurity professionals, and Trump associates, the pillow salesman planned to prove that ongoing claims about voter fraud during the 2020 presidential election are, in fact, true.
 Lindell claimed that he had “irrefutable” evidence of this in the form of “packet captures” (or “pcaps”)—basically intercepted network traffic, that, when analyzed, would show that Chinese hackers had switched votes from Trump to Biden in Dominion Voting System machines across the country.
 These pcaps would provide “world changing” information that would ultimately lead to the re-instatement of Trump as president.

 Unfortunately for Lindell, the man he hired to assess that data has now admitted that it can’t possibly show what he says it does.
 See, Lindell brought on various cyber analysts who were supposed to look at the data provided at the symposium and assess its validity.
 Josh Merritt, who is described as the pillow salesman’s “lead cyber expert,” did not stick to the script.